Are you facing a DWI charge in Minneapolis? Don’t let a momentary lapse in judgment define your future.

 At Martine Law, our criminal defense law firm is committed to protecting your rights, reputation, and driving privileges.
 With a dedication to providing personalized and strategic legal representation, we will fight tirelessly to achieve the best possible outcome for your case.

 If you are interested in defending your DWI arrest, whether in Minneapolis or the Twin Cities metro region, contact Martine Law in Minneapolis today.

 DWI Advice From a Minneapolis DWI Lawyer

 More than 25,000 people are detained in Minnesota yearly on suspicion of DWI.
 Driving under the influence, or DUI, refers to doing so while intoxicated, whether alcohol, drugs, or both cause that intoxication.
 Instances where a driver’s blood alcohol level is higher than the permitted limit of .08% are classified as DWI or driving while intoxicated.

 Operating a car while intoxicated (BAC of .08% or higher) and drugged driving are prohibited in Minnesota.
 Speak to your Minneapolis DWI Lawyer about what the consequence of such a charge may mean for you.

-According to Minnesota state law, some circumstances surrounding DWI charges can worsen matters and result in harsher punishments.
+According to Minnesota state law, some aggravating factors surrounding DWI charges can worsen matters and result in harsher punishments.

 These consist of the following: